Seraen/Principles-of-Artificial-Intelligence/README.md

-# AU342 Principles of Artificial Intelligence
+# Principles of Artificial Intelligence
- Here are some codes of AU342 in SJTU
+ Here are some codes of Principles of Artificial Intelligence in SJTU

 HW1:Minimax Alpha-Beta Pruning
 ---